Approximating Discontinuous Nash Equilibrial Values of Two-Player General-Sum Differential Games: Case Studies

-\cutsectiondown We consider interactions between two players at an uncontrolled intersection, which leads to HJIs with two coupled value functions defined on a 5D joint state space.
-The studied interactions represent a broad range of challenging two-player cases in autonomous driving with proper coordinate transformation~\citep{chen2020high}, including roundabouts and unprotected left turns.
+We compare generalization performance from self-supervised, supervised, hybrid, and value-hardening methods on two vehicle interaction simulation studies.
+The first considers an interaction between two players at an uncontrolled intersection, which leads to HJIs with coupled value functions defined on a 5D state space.
+With proper coordinate transformation~\cite{chen2020high}, this case represents a broad range of challenging two-vehicle interactions including roundabouts and unprotected left turns.
+For completeness, we study both a complete- and an incomplete-information setting.
+We then consider a collision-avoidance case with higher state dimensionality similar to \cite{deepreach}.
+The difference is that here we encounter value discontinuity when players are required to both minimize effort and avoid collision.